 Best trading scenario

 The ideal scenario would be if the stock falls slightly below $50 at expiration.
 The owner of the put would exercise and you’d likely be assigned.
 You’d use your $5,000 in cash to buy the stock at $50.
-At the end of the day, you’d be long 100 shares at $50, just as you wanted – plus you’d earn $300 in extra income, for a net cost basis of $47 per share (plus total costs of $10.55 for the commission and assignment fee of the put).
+At the end of the day, you’d be long 100 shares at $50, just as you wanted – plus you’d earn $300 in extra income, for a net cost basis of $47 per share.

 Another good scenario would be if the stock remains above $50.
-It’s unlikely you’d be assigned on your put, but you’d still get to keep the premium of $300 as income ($294.40 after commissions).
+It’s unlikely you’d be assigned on your put, but you’d still get to keep the premium of $300 as income.
 Not a bad result for the stock not performing as you had hoped.

 A third scenario shows the downside of this strategy.
 In this case, after you short the put, the stock drops drastically, much further than the couple of bucks you expected.
 We discuss this in the next section.